-Although the separation between data and meta-data is not a new idea, this paper introduces a new version of DualFS which proves, for the first time, that the separation can significantly improve file systems' performance without requiring several storage devices, unlike previous proposals [10], [11].
+Although the separation between data and meta-data is not a new idea [1, 15], this paper introduces a new version of DualFS which proves, for the first time, that that separation can significantly improve file systems' performance without requiring several storage devices, unlike previous proposals.

-The new version of DualFS has several important improvements with respect to the previous one [1].
+The new version of DualFS has several important improvements with respect to the previous one [16].
 First of all, DualFS has been ported to the 2.4.19 Linux kernel.
 Secondly, we have greatly changed the implementation and removed some important bottlenecks.
 And finally, we have added three new enhancements which take advantage of the special structure of DualFS, and significantly increase its performance.
 These enhancements are: meta-data prefetching, on-line meta-data relocation, and directory affinity.

-The resultant file system has been compared with Ext2 [7], Ext3 [9], XFS [5], [12], JFS [3], and ReiserFS [13], through an extensive set of benchmarks, and the experimental results achieved not only show that DualFS is the best file system in general, but also that it can remarkably boost the overall system performance in many cases.
+The resultant file system has been compared with Ext2 [4], Ext3 [27], XFS [22, 24], JFS [8], and ReiserFS [25], through an extensive set of benchmarks, and the experimental results achieved not only show that DualFS is the best file system in general, but also that it can remarkably boost the overall system performance in many cases.